Heba-Ansari19/Analyzing-Unicorn-Companies/README.md

 ORDER BY number_of_companies DESC
 LIMIT 3;
 ```
-This step helped us find the industries with the most unicorns created between 2019 and 2021.
+This step helped us find the **industries with the most unicorns created between 2019 and 2021**.
 We tested this CTE first to make sure the counts were correct and it was identifying the top industries properly.
-By grouping and counting companies by industry, we focused only on the strongest performers.
+By grouping and counting companies by industry, we focused only on the **strongest performers**.
 This was important because it let us ignore industries with very few unicorns and concentrate on the ones that really drive growth.
 Testing the CTE also helped confirm that the data matched correctly across tables.
 <img width="800" alt="image" src="https://github.com/user-attachments/assets/53068580-166a-4e82-adac-5a09939a4508" />

 ### 4. Calculating Yearly Valuations and Unicorn Counts (CTE2)